 To learn more, take a look at Braven’s Jobs Report.

-This role is on the Insights & Strategic Planning team and reports directly to the Head of Insights & Strategic Planning.
+This role is on the Product team and reports directly to the Chief Product Officer.

 Requirements